Tensorium: A Zero-Premine Proof-of-Work Blockchain Secured by TensorHash v1

 }

-The block hash is computed as SHA256(SHA256(header_bytes)) — double-SHA256, identical to Bitcoin's block hashing scheme.
+The block hash is computed by TensorHash v1, Tensorium's memory-hard proof-of-work function (see ยง3.1).
 A block is valid if its hash has at least leading_zero_bits leading zero bits.

 2.3 Transaction Structure